eibenp/homebridge-gree-airconditioner/README.md

 * Not all half a degree values are supported in °C mode (GREE AC units are designed to support only integer °C and °F values).
 Unsupported values are automatically updated to the nearest supported values.
 * There is no way to get current heating-cooling state from the AC unit in auto mode, so displayed state in the Home App is based on temperature measurement, but internal sensor is not precise enough to always display the correct state.
 * Cooling / Heating temperature threshold limits (minimum and maximum values) can only be set in active cooling / heating mode.
 So the gauge in Home App may show invalid minimum and maximum values for the first use of cooling and heating modes.
 If so please restart Home App.
 Next time the correct values will be displayed.
-* Homebridge and AC unit on different subnets is a not supported configuration.
 * Devices without a built-in temperature sensor display the target temperature as current temperature not the measured one.
 (Some AC firmware versions do not report the measured temperature but the unit has a built-in sensor.
 They are handled by the plugin as devices without a sensor.)

 ## Installation instructions